 When not writing or reading, she's drawing, learning Japanese or working to consolidate her world of books with the world of technology.
-You can follow Kyla on her first steps into Twitter.
+You can follow Kyla on her first steps into Twitter, or on her blog.

 Daniel Murphy is the author of three self-published books.
 His creative non-fiction piece 'Joining a Writer's Group' appeared in Writer's Edit's second volume of Kindling and he has a number of published short stories on ABC Open, one of which was produced for ABC Radio.